tizianocitro/learning/aws-certified-developer-associate/17-cloudwatch-eventbridge-xray-cloudtrail/README.md

-# 17 Monitoring and Audit: CloudWatch, X-Ray, and CloudTrail
+# 17 Monitoring and Audit: CloudWatch, EventBridge, X-Ray, and CloudTrail

 Users care that the application is working:
 - Application latency: avoid it increasing over time.